 - It is preferable to get a hard-bound copy of The Secret Doctrine via the Theosophical Society at Adyar.
-However, if you would like an electronic edition then you may access it here.
-We recommend that you buy the full original text of the books as opposed to abridgements.
-If HPB had intended her books to be shorter, she would have made them shorter.
+However, if you would like an electronic edition then you may access an electronic version here.
+We recommend that you buy the full original text of the books as opposed to abridgments.
+If HPB had intended her books to be shorter, she would have possibly made them shorter.

 - For those unfamiliar with HPB’s style of writing we suggest that you start off with her simplest work – The Key to Theosophy.
 You can find an electronic copy of the book here.
 The book is available via the Theosophical Society.

 - HPB uses a lot of Sanskrit terms through her writings (which most would be unfamiliar with).
 It is helpful to use HPB’s Theosophical Glossary (1892) as a reference whenever you get stuck.
 However, the book is out of print but you will find an online edition here.